Heather Cooan

 • Success Stories

-• Amazon
+• Shop

-• ×
+×

-Home » Recipes » Desserts
+Home » RECIPES » GLUTEN-FREE (GF)

 Cheesecake with Raspberry Sauce (Keto, GF, Vegetarian, Low-Iron)

-Published: Sep 28, 2020 · Modified: Nov 1, 2022 by Heather Cooan, MBA, NTP, FDN-P, ONC · This post may contain affiliate links.
+Modified: Feb 11, 2026 · Published: Sep 28, 2020 by Heather Cooan, MBA, ONC, FDNP, NTP · This post may contain affiliate links · 2 Comments

-Jump to Recipe Print Recipe
+Jump to Recipe Share by Email

 This cheesecake with raspberry sauce is so good!
-It's sugar-free, gluten-free, and low-carb, but full of flavor.
+It's sugar-free, gluten-free, and low-carb but full of flavor.
 It's a rich and decadent dessert that will satisfy even the biggest sweet tooth!

 This recipe is also pretty fancy!
-Since there's raspberry sauce involved, you can really get fancy with the presentation, especially if you also include some fresh raspberries and maybe some fresh mint as a garnish.
+Since there's raspberry sauce involved, you can get fancy with the presentation, especially if you also include some fresh raspberries and maybe some fresh mint as a garnish.

-The long labor day weekend gave me time to play with new recipes and cheesecake was on my mind.
-I love cheesecake with any fruit sauce but was blown away by how much sugar it takes to make such a decadent dessert.
-I've already made a cheesecake with a blueberry swirl, so I figured why not try a raspberry sauce.
+The long Labor Day weekend gave me time to play with new recipes and cheesecake was on my mind.
+I love cheesecake with any fruit sauce, but was blown away by how much sugar it takes to make such a decadent dessert.
+I've already made a cheesecake with a blueberry swirl, so I figured, why not try a raspberry sauce?
 So I set out to make my own and this is what I came up with, for only 6-8g carbs per slice (with or without the raspberry sauce).

 Shop Springform Pans on Amazon!
 (AFFILIATE LINKS)